camunda/camunda-platform-helm/README.md

 ## Versioning

-For more details about the Camunda 8 Helm chart versioning, please read the [Camunda 8 Helm chart versioning](./charts/camunda-platform/#versioning).
+For more details about the Camunda 8 Helm chart versioning, please read the [versioning scheme](./charts/camunda-platform/#versioning).

 ## Releasing